JacqsLabz/Sims4-Yootz-Story/3.1-Emma+Camping/00-index.md

 ![](06-19-18_10-15-11%C2%A0PM.png)

-Emma was still in pain, but she didn't draw attention to it.
+Emma still had waves of pain, but she didn't draw attention to it.

 ![](06-19-18_10-18-19%C2%A0PM.png)